Badge photo

 Next Steps

-In this post, focused on learning python programming, we learned how to use Python to go from raw JSON data to fully functional maps using command line tools, ijson, Pandas, matplotlib, and folium.
-If you want to learn more about these tools, check out our Data Analysis, Data Visualization, and Command Line courses on Dataquest.
+In this post, we focused on Python programming, and we learned how to use it to go from raw JSON data to fully functional maps using command line tools, ijson, Pandas, matplotlib, and folium.
+If you want to learn more about these tools, check out our Python Basics for Data Analysis, Data Analysis and Visualization with Python, and Command Line for Data Science courses.

 If you want to further explore this dataset, here are some interesting questions to answer: